 How did I start journaling?

-I started journaling since the 1st grade of elementary school.
+I started journaling in the 1st grade of elementary school.
 It started out when my mother bought me a diary with a lock (the cutest thing!) and since then, I never stopped writing in my journals.
-I have quite a huge pile of journals at the moment, all those handwritings from early elementary school days throughout the rest of my childhood, from my adolescent to my twenties.
-And sometimes, I reread them: amazed on how much I’ve grown throughout the years.
+I have quite a huge pile of journals at the moment, all those handwritings from early elementary school days throughout the rest of my childhood, from my adolescence to my twenties.
+And sometimes, I reread them: amazed at how much I’ve grown throughout the years.

 I guess writing (and mostly journaling), has always been my go-to outlet for self-discovery.
 A few years ago, I wrote this post about why I write and why it has such a profound effect on me, so you can visit that post if you’re interested to know more about how I chose writing as my outlet of expression (or, on how writing chose me).